 Not all road names are suitable.
-The Victorian Geographic Place Names Act 1998 says what is and what is not allowed.
 Road names are critical in directing emergency services and are necessary for mail delivery and other services.
 Road names are also an important part of Alpine Shire’s historic and cultural heritage.

 How do I connect to stormwater discharge?